scottx611x/CSCI-S-40/Lecture/Lectures.md

 	- Questions from the class:
 		- "I know that routers have ARP tables.
 Do hosts and switches have ARP tables or must a packet with an IP destination be sent to the router?"
 			- Every device on a wired IP network using Ethernet has an ARP table.
 			- Two machines on the same wired network do not have to talk to the router to communicate because they are on the same subnet.
-(Machines like this will be in eachothers ARP tables)
+(Machines like this will be in eachothers ARP tables (after they've spoken))
+			- Wireless ethernet has no guarantee since the ranges may not overlap, so all communication has to go through the wireless router
+	-